-- U-3.1 Allow new development only when and where such development can be adequately served by essential public utilities without reducing levels of service for existing users below acceptable levels. - U-3.2 Encourage additions to and improvements of utility facilities in conduits, shared corridors and trenches to reduce costs, minimize the amount of land allocated for this purpose, and to minimize construction disturbances. - U-3.3 Minimize adverse environmental, aesthetic, and fiscal impacts associated with the siting, development, and operation of utility services. - U-3.4 Require any annexations to connect with City of DuPont utilities. - U-3.5 Design the size of new water utility systems to the anticipated future requirements of the area's land use. - U-3.6 Design new water systems to allow for their extension into potential future service areas.
+U 3.1 Allow new development only when and where such development can be adequately served by essential public utilities without reducing levels of service for existing users below acceptable levels.

+U 3.2 ~~Require the location~~ Encourage additions to and improvements of utility facilities in conduits, shared corridors and trenches to reduce costs, minimize the amount of land allocated for this purpose, and to minimize construction disturbances.

+U 3.3 Minimize adverse environmental, aesthetic, and fiscal impacts associated with the siting, development, and operation of utility services ~~and facilities~~.

+U 3.4 Require any annexations to connect with City of DuPont utilities.

+U 3.5 Design the size of new water utility systems to the anticipated future requirements of the area's land use.

+U 3.6 Design new water systems to allow for their extension into potential future service areas.

-- U-3.7 Coordinate with Pierce County to provide an efficient and adequate sanitary sewerage service to the residents and businesses of the City in order to maintain adequate water quality. - U-3.8 Ensure that development be designed so that peak storm water discharge is no greater than the discharge was prior to any previous development. - U-3.9 Ensure that utilities are designed and constructed to meet anticipated land use intensity, projected population and employment growth.
+U 3.7 Coordinate with Pierce County to provide an efficient and adequate sanitary sewerage service to the residents and businesses of the City in order to maintain adequate water quality.

+U 3.8 Design the size of new sanitary sewerage systems to the anticipated future requirements of the area's planned land use.